 The Science

 White light, such as that from the sun, is composed of all the colors of the rainbow.
 Objects have colors based on how the molecules that make up those objects interact with the light.
 Typically, materials can do one of three things with light: absorb it, reflect it, or let it pass through (transmit it).
-When we see an object, say a red-colored soft drink, the molecules that make up the soft drink are absorbing all the colors except for red, which it transmits.
+When we see an object, say a red-colored soft drink, the molecules that make up the soft drink are absorbing all the colors except for red, which it transmits and reflects.
 If there are a lot of molecules that absorb those colors, then the drink will appear dark red; conversely, if there are only a small number of molecules that absorb, then the drink will appear light red.
 There is a relationship, called Beer's Law, which shows that the amount of light absorbed is proportional to the concentration of the absorbing species, and it is this law that makes spectrophotometry so powerful.

 To perform this type of analysis, I need a calibration curve, which shows the relationship between the instrument output and the concentration of Red 40 dissolved in water.
 I took one drop of commercial red 40 dye and diluted it to 10 milliliters (mL).
 Since one drop is approximately 50 microliters (0.050 mL), this was a 200x dilution.
 The color of the Watermelon Punch looks like it falls between 1000x and 5000x dilutions of the dye.